Classification of metric fibrations: Introduction

 \end{thm}

-Here, a group $\G$ is not just a group but is a group object of $\Met$, which we call a {\it metric group} (Definition \ref{metgrpdef}).
+Here, the group $\G$ is not just a group but is a group-like object in $\Met$, which we call a {\it metric group} (Definition \ref{metgrpdef}).
 As an example of a metric group, we construct the {\it fundamental group $\pi_1^m(X)$ of a metric space} $X$ (Definition \ref{pi1def}).
 We also define a category $\Hom(\pi_1^m(X), \G)$ of homomorphisms $\pi_1^m(X) \too \G$, where a morphism between homomorphisms is defined as a conjugation relation (Definition \ref{homcat}).
 Then we have the following.